nexusblink9k/task42/README.md

 minikube kubectl -- apply -f deploy/nginx-deploy.yml
 ```

-## wait, check if the alert is triggered by prometheus alertmanager
+## Wait, check if the alert is triggered by prometheus alertmanager
 ![prometheus](/screenshots/prometheus_alert.png)
 ![alertmanager](/screenshots/alertmanager_alert.png)

-## check the flash app logs
+## Check the flash app logs
 You might want to know if /alert is hit by the alertmanager, also check counter increased on the flask app, etc...

 ## Scale down nginx